 A light breeze fills in out of the north, as we cruise quietly into the protected waters of Olga and Neva Straits.
 Time-permitting, we'll stop to see the delightful puffins at St. Lazaria Island.
 And we may even see humpback whales and mischievous sea otters – right in Silver Bay.
 We'll cruise through Salisbury Sound, and arrive at our evening anchorage in Kalinin Bay.
 As we navigate the narrow entrance to the bay, several playful sea otters paddle slowly past us.
 This afternoon we'll explore the pristine Alaskan wilderness on Kruzof Island.

-Our journey is nearing completion, and we can all feel it.
-We want to remain as long as possible in this magical world, and the Captain fully understands our emotions.
-After all, he’s a waterman, a surfer and paddle boarder!
-After a couple of hours of spectacular hiking, we gather one last time — this time directly in front of the Pacific Ocean, for a final group photo.
+After a couple of hours of spectacular hiking, we gather one last time — this time directly in front of the Pacific Ocean, for our first group photo.
 And it’s a keeper!
-As the light gets lower on our return hike, brown bears begin to appear along the shoreline.
+As the light gets lower on our return hike, brown bears begin to appear in the estuary and along the shoreline.
 They are searching for a quick meal, and occasionally quarrel with one another over “territorial disputes.”
 One bear chases another for a hundred yards along the shore.
 Probably a sow driving an adolescent male away from her cubs.

 After a relaxed breakfast, Glacier Bear is underway.
 On our journey today, we'll pass through the Sergius Narrows in Peril Strait.
 Here the shore seems close enough to touch, and a very strong current flows through the channel markers.
 The forest is hushed, except for the occasional call of an Arctic tern.
 Periodically the surface of the water is broken by the silver streak of a leaping salmon.
 We'll scan the shoreline to see Sitka black-tailed deer, elk and moose, as well as black and brown bears.
 As we enter the Narrows, we'll power through the strong current.
 A mere hundred feet away, the forest passes by ever so slowly.